HarvestersCrew/CorpusHarvester/README.md

 - `make docker`: starts a set of Docker containers and builds the executables in Docker.
 - `make docker/(FOLDER_NAME)` to specify a build.

-Both those methods resolve in making an executable in `bin/cli` (or `bin/tests` for the tests).
+Both those methods resolve in making an executable in `bin/cli` (or `bin/tests` for the tests or `bin/server` for the server).
 The first one is native to the machine, the second one is running through Docker.
 You may have to apply `sudo` to both Docker methods, depending on how you usually run it.
 Finally, the Docker executable passes through all parameters and should behave the same way as the native one.

 ### Phony methods
 - `make clean`: cleans `bin` and `obj` folders.